huaweicloud/terraform-provider-huaweicloud/docs/resources/rms_assignment_package.md

 The following arguments are supported:

-* `name` - (Required, String, ForceNew) Specifies the assignment package name.
+* `name` - (Required, String) Specifies the assignment package name.
 It contains 1 to 64 characters.

-  Changing this parameter will create a new resource.

 * `agency_name` - (Optional, String, ForceNew) Specifies the agency name.
 The agency needs to authorize RFS to invoke the Config APIs for creating, updating, deleting an assignment.
 It contains 1 to 64 characters.